NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-working-with-processes.md

 Have you noticed that there are SRA IDs after some of the processes?
-Well, if you look at which processes show these SRA IDs you might see that it's only those processes that are executing three times, *i.e.* once per SRA ID.
+Well, if you look at which processes show these SRA IDs you might see that it's only those processes that are executed three times, *i.e.* once per SRA ID.
 This doesn't happen automatically, however, and comes from something called *tags*.
 Let's look at the `GET_SRA_BY_ACCESSION` process: